| Full

 About terraleon

-You can find my work in the ENnie-winning (Silver for the E-book!)
+You can find my work in the ENnie-winning (2009 Silver for the E-book!)
 Tales of Zobeck, where I wrote "Redcloak Ruckus."
-I've even got a bit in the OGL Zobeck Gazetteer.
+I've even got a bit in the d20 Zobeck Gazetteer and the Dwarves of the Ironcrags.
 I worked on Halls of the Mountain King, where I wrote "Roots of Madness," contributed to and playtested other portions.
-I completed the 4E conversion for "Roots," "Grand Lodge," "Dark was the Night," and "Deeper Darkness" chapters of HotMK.
+I led the 4E conversion for that project, too.
 I also contributed to the Pathfinder conversion of Imperial Gazetteer, where I hammered away at mechanical bits like spells and items, flavor text and stat blocks for the monsters, and (in a point of special pride) designed the PC darakhul option.
-I contributed to both Courts of the Shadowfey and the web supplement-- I think Knuckletooth's one of my favorite characters.
-I wrote the dreamburning mechanics in Coliseum Morpheuon, I was the designer for Breaking of Forstor Nagar, I wrote "Grandmother's Fire" for Tales of the Old Margreve, I designed the Aware Arcana in the Book of Monster Templates and last summer finished a Pathfinder anthology of urban crime/steampunk/noir adventures, Streets of Zobeck and its web supplement.
-If you sit on the side of the screen without all the enjoyable art, you might want to take a look at 101 Boons, a project I spun up for Rite Publishing and Pathfinder, but it could translate to other fantasy systems with very little heartache.
-I worked with the incomparable Matt Banach and Clinton Boomer on a 5-room dungeon intended to complement Coliseum Morpheuon.
-Think of it like Pathfinder Inception.
-My most recent work involves a lot of contributions (and in particular, most of the stat blocks) in the new Pathfinder Zobeck Gazetteer.
-It's almost like a second home to me at this point. ;)
+I contributed to both Courts of the Shadowfey and the web supplement-- I think Knuckletooth's one of my favorite characters, and you can get the pathfinder conversion here.
+I wrote the dreamburning mechanics in Coliseum Morpheuon, I was the designer for Breaking of Forstor Nagar, I wrote "Grandmother's Fire" for Tales of the Old Margreve, I designed the Aware Arcana in the Book of Monster Templates and wrote a Pathfinder anthology of urban crime/steampunk/noir adventures, Streets of Zobeck (2012 GOLD Ennie for Best Adventure!) and its web supplement.

 I love reviews; I think they're a great way to provide feedback and share what you thought about a particular project.
 However, I like reviews more when they're well written.
 What constitutes "well written?"
 I've ranted about that over here.